 Geneseo is a somewhat small city located in the state of Illinois.
 With a population of 6,538 people and two constituent neighborhoods, Geneseo is the 290th largest community in Illinois.

 Geneseo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Geneseo is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Geneseo who work in office and administrative support (15.74%), management occupations (11.09%), and sales jobs (9.17%).
+Overall, Geneseo is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Geneseo who work in management occupations (11.86%), office and administrative support (11.63%), and sales jobs (10.01%).

 The people who call Geneseo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Geneseo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Geneseo include Irish, Swedish, Belgian, and Italian.
+Important ancestries of people in Geneseo include Irish, Swedish, English, and Belgian.

 The most common language spoken in Geneseo is English.
 Other important languages spoken here include Spanish and German.